alexkross/InfraCodeACI1/README.md

 # InfraCodeACI1

-Infrastructure as Code template/example 1 for Cisco ACI and baremetal linux using Ansible and GitLab CI/CD
+This is an example implementation for Infrastructure as Code for Cisco ACI and baremetal linux using Ansible and GitLab CI/CD.

 Consider these Ansible playbooks as a template/skeleton/sample that need customization for your particular environment and requirements.

+InfraCodeACI2 project is another example with VMware external computing resources.

 ## Prerequisites